Jane Papillon: Private life

 Papillon and her husband had three sons and five daughters.
 Four of these children survived to be adults.
 Her daughter Elizabeth married the judge Sir Edward Ward.

 Death and legacy

 Papillon died in London in 1698 having already written a letter to her husband to tell him of the birth of their grandchild to their son and his wife.
-Her funeral sermon was published by her nephew, John Snow, titled "Of Long Life and Old Age".
+Her funeral sermon was published by her nephew, John Snow, as Of Long Life and Old Age.